curtsinger-lab/riker/README.md

 Next, install the [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) for Visual Studio Code.

 Open the command palette in VS Code (<kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> in macOS).
-Launch the "Remote-Containers: Open Repository in Container" command by typing in enough of its name to find it in the command palette.
+Launch the *Remote-Containers: Open Repository in Container* command by typing in enough of its name to find it in the command palette.
 This command will build a new container for Dodo development using the container configuration in this repository.
 At the prompt, enter in the path to this repository (`curtsinger-lab/dodo` if you are not working in a fork).

 You should see a prompt asking what volume you want to clone the repository to.
-Unless you have a compelling reason to use some existing volume, choose "Create New Volume".
+Unless you have a compelling reason to use some existing volume, choose *Create New Volume*.

 Next, type the name of the directory you want the cloned repository to live in.
 This directory is inside the new container, so there should be no conflicts.